christopher-besch/minecraft_map_marker/README.md

 - Fully self-hosted: No trackers, CDN resources or anything else that could harm the user's privacy

 ## Deployment Directly on Host
-- install node, npm and the typescript compile (with `npm install -g typescript`)
+- install node, npm and the typescript compiler (with `npm install -g typescript`)
 - clone the repository and enter the cloned directory
 - `npm install` (needed for leaflet types)
 - `tsc --build`

-All that is left to do is run MinedMap over your Minecraft world and put the output in the `src/data` directory: `./minedmap ./world/ ./src/data/`
+All that is left to do is [run MinedMap](https://github.com/neocturne/MinedMap?tab=readme-ov-file#how-to-use) over your Minecraft world and put the output in the `src/data` directory: `./minedmap ./world/ ./src/data/`.
 Substitute `./world/` with the path to your Minecraft world save.
 Now you have the Web App in the `src` directory ready to be server by your web server of choice (i.e. nginx).